confluentinc/ksql/quickstart/quickstart.rst

 Write Queries
 -------------

-1. Create a non-persistent query that returns three data rows from a STREAM.
+1. Write a query that returns three data rows from a STREAM.
 Press ``<ctrl-c>`` to stop it. <TODO: KSQL-255: this should return after 3 records are reached>

 .. sourcecode:: bash